tommasoperitoree/Numerical_Simulation_Laboratory/LSN_04/ReadMe.md

-## How to use my code
+## How to use my code - LSN Exercise 04

 ### Equilibration

-The equilibration process is taken care of by the bash script `./_INPUT/equilibration_routine.sh` which requires a phase to be chosen for equilibration.
+The equilibration process is taken care of by the bash script `equilibration_routine.sh` which requires a phase to be chosen for equilibration.
 Thus to execute:
-- verify that the script is executable by going into `./_INPUT` and running `chmod +x equilibration_routine.sh`
+- verify that the script is executable by going into `LSN_04/4.1/_INPUT` and running `chmod +x equilibration_routine.sh`
 - execute with a choice of phase with `./equilibration_routine.sh <phase>` where inputs can be {Gas, Liquid, Solid}.
 The compiling of the code is taken care of automatically by the bash script

 ### Simulation

 The compilation of the simulation itself is slightly different.
-Go into `./_SOURCE` and
+Go into `LSN_04/4.1/_SOURCE` and
 - to compile hit `make`
 - to remove `*.o` and `*.exe` files, hit `make clean`
 - to remove all data produced from previous simulations, hit `make remove`